ynx0/airlock/Airlock Integration Testing Guide.md

 4. Run the setup script
 5. Run your tests
 6. [Optional] Run the teardown script
-	a.
-This is not strictly necessary with GitHub Actions because the platform tears down the whole machine anyway.
+	* This is not strictly necessary with GitHub Actions because the platform tears down the whole machine anyway.

 Here is an example of a fully filled out workflow: